How you can work with Government Digital Service (GDS) to create a register.

 The custodian must confirm to GDS that they’re happy to manage the register and have their name published alongside it.

 Based on the needs of your users, you’ll decide what data will be included in the register and the best way to collect feedback from them.
 GDS will work with you to shape your register.

 We’ll work together to confirm the data and fields for the dataset, and how updates will take place.
 Also, we’ll discuss how the data from one register might link to another register.

 Building the register

 Using your organisation’s data, GDS will help the custodian build a draft of the register by reviewing any existing lists.
 The custodian and GDS will agree how the register will be maintained after it’s been published.

 5. Meet GDS standards

-The custodian and GDS must agree how the register will be updated and hosted.
+The custodian and GDS will agree how the register will be updated and hosted.
 GDS will start to develop a tool for the custodian to help them update the register.

 6. Find duplicate lists

 The custodian must find any lists published elsewhere (such as on data.gov.uk or GOV.UK) that duplicate or contradict the information in the register.